Disordered executive function can impair a person’s ability to organize and manage behavior.

-Executive function takes time to develop, so many of these behaviors are completely normal in young children.
-However, if these behaviors persist, they may indicate that the child has executive function issues.
+Executive function takes time to develop, so many of these behaviors are typical in young children.
+However, if these behaviors persist, they may indicate that the child has difficulty with executive function.

-ADHD is a developmental impairment of executive function that can cause hyperactivity, impulsivity, and inattention.
+ADHD is a neurodevelopmental impairment of executive function that can cause hyperactivity, impulsivity, and inattention.

-Symptoms of ADHD can vary in type and severity but may include:
+Symptoms of ADHD can vary in type and severity, but may